-On Friday, we again decided to booze up and initially the choices were between a friend’s place or Kiva’s / some other place, when we decided to check out Doolally, home to Pune’s first microbrewery and derived from “Deolali”, an army cantonment near Nashik.
+Friday evening plans were being discussed, and initially the choices were between a friend’s place or Kiva’s / some other place, when we decided to check out Doolally Pune, home to the city’s first microbrewery and derived from “Deolali”, an army cantonment near Nashik.

 I’d been meaning to visit the place ever since I ‘met’ one of the co-owners (Suketu Talekar) on Twitter 2-3 months ago.
-At the time, I’d tweeted and blogged about getting some Belgian beers from Bangalore and he replied, saying I just had to visit Doolally to check out the real thing.
+At the time, I’d tweeted about getting some Belgian beers from Bangalore and he replied, saying I just had to visit Doolally to check out the real thing.
 Added to this was the fact that it was located at The Corinthians Boutique Hotel in the NIBM / Kondhwa area, “our” side of town or “nadi ke us paar” as we keep saying.
-People who keep raving about Aundh and Deccan just don’t know what they are missing out at Camp, Kondhwa and Wanowrie. 😛

 So Doolally it was and we set forth around 8 pm.
-It was a rather leisurely drive and we avoided the traffic by navigating through all the ‘gallis’, reaching our destination by 8.45 pm or so.
 The place is a treat for the eyes, with it’s brand new shining steel vats behind glass doors, lots of wood work, well spaced out seating both indoor and outdoor, and an extremely relaxed air about the place.
 There was a live band playing as well, though frankly, the less said about it, the better.